Champagneswap/docs/products/cristal-pool/cristal-pool-faq.md

 ### **Why can’t I unstake my tokens from a Cristal Pool?**

-If you are unable to unstake from the Stake Cham, Earn CHAM pools, please check to make sure that you haven’t sold the SYRUP tokens in your wallet.
+If you are unable to unstake from the Stake Cham, Earn CHAM pools, please check to make sure that you haven’t sold the CRISTAL tokens in your wallet.
 This token acts as a \`proof of ownership\` over your CHAM in the Manual CHAM pool.

 ### **Why did my earned tokens go to zero after staking/unstaking?**